liam-tirpitz/RoomMate/README.md

 ![Hardware Wiring](documentation/images/hardware.jpg)

 #### Wiring
-The output from the e-ink HAT need to be soldered to the Feather board, according to the following pinout.
+The e-ink HAT connector cable need to be soldered to the Feather board, according to the following pinout.
 The used pins are defined in [DEV_Config.h](./client/room-occupancy/Room-Occupancy-Client/lib/esp32-waveshare-epd/src/DEV_Config.h)

 | E-Ink | Feather   |